laravel/docs/configuration.md

 To obtain an instance of the application, resolve the `Illuminate\Contracts\Foundation\Application` contract via the [service container](/docs/5.0/container).
 Of course, if you are within a [service provider](/docs/5.0/providers), the application instance is available via the `$this->app` instance variable.

-An application instance may also be accessed via the `app` helper of the `App` facade:
+An application instance may also be accessed via the `app` helper or the `App` facade:

 	$environment = app()->environment();